jspoh/feline_frenzy/Nikesaurus_ReadMe.txt

 - Enemies will also shoot at the player (Incomplete).
 - Press '0' and '9' together to toggle Cheat Mode
 - Press '1' in Cheat Mode to teleport player to mouse cursor
-- Press '2' in Cheat Mode to enable "god mode" for player (cannot take damage)
+- Press '2' in Cheat Mode to toggle "god mode" for player (cannot take damage)
-- Press '3' in Cheat Mode to enable "max damage" for player (attacks will instantly kill enemies)
+- Press '3' in Cheat Mode to toggle "max damage" for player (attacks will instantly kill enemies)